ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/addinganemployeefromexcel.md

 __Change his/her password__ – This will give the user permission to change their password.

-__See the ‘My Settings' link on the top navigation bar__ – This will allow the user to see this button.
+__See the 'My Settings' link on the top navigation bar__ – This will allow the user to see this button.

 __Add this user to the shared company address book__ – This will add the user to the shared address book which is seen by all employee users.